 Earlier this month, Nick wanted to visit the Arnold Arboretum before it was too late.
 I piled on three layers and pulled on my tall walking boots for comfort and warmth.
 Sandy had taken down most of the leaves, paving a crispy, golden path through the trees to stroll on.

 In my frustrating search for narrow-calved boots, I never considered an over-the-knee (OTK) style until one of my close like-sized friends spoke so highly of her Stuart Weitzmans 50/50s.
-OTK boots sometimes have a risque connotation, but the flat style makes these more classic.
+OTK boots sometimes have a risqué connotation, but the flat style makes these more classic.
 Sure enough, the calves on these are nice and slim, and the foot is narrow and sleek.
-The ones I am wearing are an old style from last year.
-I don’t see them available anymore, but Stuart Weitzman’s signature 50/50 boots are extremely similar (or, the Reserve boot which has a nice and low stacked heel).
+The ones I am wearing are an old style from last year, but SW’s signature 50/50 boots are pretty similar (or, the popular Reserve boot with a low stacked heel).
 Update September 2020: I found the same Mainline style that I’m wearing again on sale here in sizes 4 – 10.5!

 I absolutely love these boots, and thus was excited to see a little girls version for a fraction of the womens’ price (albeit not real leather).
 I’ve worn my adult ones so much commuting to work and on the weekends that I entertained the thought of a “backup” pair.
 The final push to try was the positive reviews – not by little girls…but by grown women claiming these were great petite-friendly boots.

 As soon as the kids boots arrived, I realized they just do not compare.
 You definitely get what you pay for, and my expectations were high from owning the womens pair first.